|Last Quarterly Update:||11/11/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The US boat building industry includes about 900 companies with combined annual revenue of about $6 billion and is expected to experience high growth over the next two years.
-Consumer confidence is a major growth driver.
+The US boat building industry includes about 900 companies with combined annual revenue of about $6 billion.

 Construction of commercial and military vessels is covered in the Shipbuilding & Repairing industry profile.

-Demand depends on growth in consumer income.
+Demand from end users depends on growth in consumer income.
 The profitability of individual companies is linked to manufacturing efficiencies.
 Large companies have advantages in marketing and distribution.
 Small companies can compete by specializing in niche markets.
-The industry is concentrated: the largest 50 companies generate about 75 percent of revenue.
+The US industry is concentrated: the largest 50 companies generate about 75 percent of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major product segments are outboard motorboats (40 percent of revenues); inboard motorboats (30 percent); and inboard-outboard boats (20 percent).
+Major product segments are outboard motorboats (30 percent of US industry revenues); inboard motorboats (25 percent); and inboard-outboard boats (20 percent).
 Other product types include sailboats and canoes.
 Some boat builders also do repair work, operate marinas, and sell auxiliary equipment and supplies on premises.